VishalRathod119/Vishal-casestudy/README.md

 payment_value:Value of payment

 Skills and technique used:
-Python
+Python,
-EDA
+EDA,
-Machine Learning algorithms
+Machine Learning algorithms,
-Visual Analysis
+Visual Analysis,

 Libraries used:
-Pandas
+Pandas,
-Numpy
+Numpy,
-Seaborn
+Seaborn,
-Matplotlib
+Matplotlib,
-Sklearn
+Sklearn,

 Outcome:
 Out of all machine learning algorith i choose Random forest as best optimal model and Go with Random Forest model for Shoe price prediction.